yujunghwang/bndovb/README.md

 2 proxy variables.
 When proxy variables are discrete, the auxiliary data must contain at least 3 proxy variables.

+To compute the equal-tailed confidence interval, set the option ‘ci=TRUE’ when using the ‘bndovb’ or ‘bndovbme’ function.
+The functions compute the confidence interval using the Hong and Li (2018) numerical delta method.
+The default nominal coverage rate is (1-tau) = 0.95 and the default number of bootstrap draws is 100.
+The default tuning parameter for the numerical delta method is set to ‘scale=-1/2’, which makes the bootstrap standard one.
+You can change any of these by choosing a different option.
+See the documentation for ‘bndovb’ and ‘bndovbme’ function.

+To choose the optimal tuning parameter ‘scale’, use ‘bndovb\_tuning’ and ‘bndovbme\_tuning’ function.
+These functions implement the double bootstrap described in Hong and Li (2020).
+The default scale grid to search for an optimal scale is c(-1/2,-1/3,-1/4,-1/5,-1/6), which you can change by setting a different option.
+The default nominal coverage rate is (1-tau)=0.95 and the default number of bootstrap draws is 100.
+In double bootstrap, this means the number of the first draws is 100 and the number of second draws conditional on each first draw is 100.
+By default, the double bootstrap will be performed in parallel.
+If you want to compute serially, choose ‘parallel=FALSE’.
+See the documentation for ‘bndovb\_tuning’ and ‘bndovbme\_tuning’ function.

 ## Installation

 You can install a package **bndovb** using either CRAN or github.